-The UK was placed on Cyprus’ red list on 8 July.
+Cyprus operates its own traffic light system and the UK is on the red list.
 If you aren’t fully vaccinated, to enter you must undergo a PCR test 72 hours prior to departure and provide proof of a negative result.
 You also must take another PCR test upon arrival at Larnaca or Paphos airports, and remain in self-isolation until the result is issued.
 Test results should be available within three hours online.
 You must pay for this and it costs 30-32 Euros (£26 – £27 approx).

 Cyprus is on the UK’s amber list, so quarantine rules and tests when you return home vary depending on whether you’ve been vaccinated (see amber list country advice for further details).

 Definitely not.
 Turkey is currently on the government’s red list and you should not travel there.
-This means you must quarantine in a hotel on return from a trip there which currently costs £1,750 per person.
-From 12 August this cost will increase to £2,285.
+This means you must quarantine in a hotel on return from a trip there which costs £2,285 for a single person.

 Read our piece on travel traffic lights for more details.

 Vaccines and vaccine passports

 In England you can use the NHS app to prove your vaccination status, but not negative test results.
 You can also ring the NHS on 119 to request paper proof.
 Find out more about the NHS app and how to use it.